floss1138/dbDotCad/README.md

 **Why the odd spellings?**

 Tha authir cannot spell and his werk is full of typos... however there are a couple of intentional variations.
 AutoKAD is produced by AUTODESC - if spelt correctly these are trademarks of a well known (and fantastic) product from a well known company.
 The alternative spellings avoid copyright issues and may prevent search engines picking up this document.
 Some AutoKAD commands will be explained but this is not a CAD tutorial. dbDotCad is not about CAD, its about databases, programming and interfacing to MongoDB with CAD as the data source.
 There are lots of good tutorials for AutoKAD.
 This not one of them.

+### THE CONCEPT OF CONNECTIVITY

+A connection exists between a start point and an end point.
+It could be a pipe, or a cable or a fiber.
+It could carry one service, or many.
+In complex installations involving many interconnections, the cable/pipe/fiber will have an identifying number/name.
+It will be physically labelled at each end and possibly several places along its length.
+There are many connecting topologies, some involving loops; however, the physical implementation uses multiple cables/fibers/pipes the ends of which need to be identified in addition to defining their place in a circuit/system.
+Many name and numbering conventions exist and the database implementation should be flexible and accommodating.
+Depending on the application there are several ways of describing connectivity relationships.
+Client Server, Master Slave, Peer to Peer, Host to Controller...
+The adopted standard for this implementation is Source to Destination.
+Where a connection branches from one to  many, that branching point is the Source.
+On the end of the branch is the end point, Destination.
+The Destination may branch onwards, so for the next connection it's output can become the Source to the next Destination.
+A network switch connecting to several servers and workstations is the Source.
+A header tank feeding several irrigation channels is the Source.
+A distribution amplifier sending RF to several recievers is the Source.
+A microphone is the Source to the pre amp.
+The pre-amp output is the Source to a power amp.
+The power amp is the Source to the speaker.
+As a convention to defining connectivity **the Source will always be defined first** & matched to the Destination.

+The Database can be used to provide next in sequence numbers/names by keeping track of the next in sequence running number.
+It should also be possible to 'seed' the provided sequence (at the expanse of redundant number space).
+Further development could allow 'subnetting' of number space.
+Humanly readable and memorable conventions are preferable.

 ### GETTING STARTED